qlik-oss/core-website/docs/tutorials/data-loading.md

 ## File connectivity service

 The QIX Engine can access many data sources by using the `File-Connectivity-Service`.
-This service provides built-in data connectivity, to simplify accessing [OAuth 2.0](https://oauth.net/2/)-protected data sources like Dropbox, OneDrive, and GoogleDrive.
+This service provides built-in data connectivity, which provides simple access to [OAuth 2.0](https://oauth.net/2/)-protected data sources like Dropbox, OneDrive, and GoogleDrive.

 The file connectivity service works by defining a unique HTTP endpoint for registered connection providers.
-You can then access data by making calls to the HTTP endpoint for the registered data source.
+Access data by making calls to the HTTP endpoint for the registered data source.

 ### Loading data from Dropbox using OAuth2.0

-In this example workflow, you will create an OAuth2.0 Dropbox application, load data, and print some data to the console.
+In this example workflow, create an OAuth2.0 Dropbox application, load data, and print some data to the console.

 Before you start this example, you must clone the [outhaul](https://github.com/qlik-ea/outhaul)